3.8 Development of entrepreneurship competence

 Educators support in entrepreneurship education

-The European Money Week provides also the opportunity to teachers to organise events in their schools related to the development of entrepreneurial skills and the introduction of experience-based entrepreneurial skills.
+The European Money Week also allows the opportunity to teachers to organise events in their schools related to the development of entrepreneurial skills and the introduction of experience-based entrepreneurial skills.
 The Junior Achievement Foundation (Junior Achievement Alapítvány) coordinates the involvement of entrepreneur volunteers who can present the topic in practice and inspire the students.
-It provides also teacher training materials that the teachers can use in the schools accordingly to the local needs and the knowledge level of the students.
+It also provides teacher training materials that the teachers can use in the schools according to the local needs and the knowledge level of the students.

-Furthermore, the Junior Achievement Foundation (Junior Achievement Alapítvány) has a website where online trainings are available for students and teachers on various topics related to entrepreneurship.
+Furthermore, the Junior Achievement Foundation (Junior Achievement Alapítvány) has a website where online training is available for students and teachers on various topics related to entrepreneurship.
 The aim is to support youth to become successful entrepreneurs, leaders, employees and a competitive workforce through the acquired professional knowledge.